malekim/migrater/README.md

 When migrater creates a new migration, there are two methods to implement: up and down.

 Up method is called during migration.
-Down method is called during migrations rollback.
+Down method is called during migration rollback.

 ## Running tests